-The Ohio State University at Newark provides access to the university by extending Ohio State courses, programs, research, and service to many Ohio communities.
+The Ohio State University at Newark provides access to the university by extending Ohio State courses, programs, research and service to many Ohio communities.

 Faculty members at Ohio State Newark are involved in research and many work closely with students on their research projects.
-Nineteen students participated in the 2016 Student Research Forum, submitting proposed and completed research as well as poster presentations.
+Twenty-three students participated in the 2017 Student Research Forum, submitting proposed and completed research as well as poster presentations.
 The forum aims to increase collaborative, student-faculty research endeavors at the Newark Campus, to encourage participation in honors research, and to further the goals of the OSU Denman Undergraduate Research Forum and the OSU Undergraduate Research Office at the Newark Campus.